Lambing should be fun.

 Lambing is the most important time of the shepherd's year.
 The

 sheep's, too.
-So, it's important to be prepared.
+So, it is important to be prepared.
 Preparations include

 managing and feeding the sheep properly, getting the lambing facilities ready,